About Us

 ISSN 2817-8335 (Online)

-Fonts used: Monument Grotesk & Gravity (Dinamo), Tiempos (Klim), Spot mono (Schick Toikka), Screamer (Florian Karsten)
+Monument Grotesk & Gravity (ABC Dinamo), Tiempos (Klim), Spot mono (Schick Toikka), Screamer (Florian Karsten), Softcore (Teiko), Animo (Heavyweight), Slussen (Blaze).

 Publisher